I hereby give notice that an ordinary meeting of the Hibiscus and Bays Local Board will be held on:

 Local impacts and local board views

-52. The local board’s decisions and feedback are being sought in this report.
-The local board has a statutory role in providing its feedback on regional plans.
+67. The local board’s decisions and feedback are being sought in this report.
+The local board has a statutory role in providing its feedback on regional plans and policies.

-53. Local boards play an important role in the development of the council’s annual budget.
-Local board agreements form part of the Annual Budget 2022/2023.
+68. Local boards play an important role in the development of the council’s Annual Budget.
+Local board agreements form part of the Annual Budget.
+Local board nominees have also attended Governing Body workshops on the Annual Budget.

 Tauākī whakaaweawe Māori